nerc-project/nerc-docs/docs/get-started/cost-billing/billing-process-for-my-institution.md

 ## Institutions with established MOUs and Billing Processes

-## We are in the process of establishing MOUs for institutions not listed above.
+## We are in the process of establishing MOUs for institutions not listed above

 ---